 Large scale offshore wind farms represent unprecedented industrial development at sea.
 Many environmentalists are questioning whether such extensive industrialisation of the ocean can be justified at a time when we are becoming increasingly aware of the need to protect our natural resources and limit man’s footprint on the planet.
-Offshore wind is a relatively new technology and its impacts are not fully understood.
-In particular, the cumulative impacts of large scale development on sensitive habitats in near shore zones, as permitted off Ireland’s east coast, have not been studied because no other country in the world has constructed, or indeed permitted, such development.
-(There is now 1620MW of offshore wind power permitted 10/12 km off the Wicklow coast.
-This is about 15% more than the total amount of offshore wind power (1400MW) installed worldwide at the end of 2008).
+The cumulative impacts of large scale development on sensitive habitats in near shore zones, as permitted off Ireland’s east coast, have not been studied because no other country in the world has constructed, or indeed permitted, such development.

-Ireland’s first National Biodiversity Plan was formulated by NPWS in 2002.
-The current National Biodiversity Action Plan runs from 2017 to 2021.
-The Plan states: 'The current state of Ireland’s marine environment is highlighted in Ireland’s reports on the Habitats Directive and the Marine Strategy Framework Directive (MSFD) in 2013.
+Ireland's National Biodiversity Action Plan 2017-2021 states: 'The current state of Ireland’s marine environment is highlighted in Ireland’s reports on the Habitats Directive and the Marine Strategy Framework Directive (MSFD) in 2013.
 Of the marine habitats assessed under the Habitats Directive, only sandbanks and sea caves were assessed as being in ‘favourable’ status.
 Estuaries, tidal mudflats, large shallow inlets and bays were assessed as being in ‘inadequate’ status.
 Reefs (in particular deepwater reefs) and lagoons were in ‘bad’ status'.

 Objectives of the Biodiversity Action Plan include: development and implementation of a Marine Spatial Plan for Ireland, implementation of measures to achieve good ecological and environmental status of marine and coastal habitats as required by the Habitats, Directive, Water Framework Directive and Marine Strategy Framework Directive and in line with the OSPAR Convention, and implementation of OSPAR recommendations on Habitats and Species.